Hollywood plunges into all-out war on the heels of pandemic and a streaming revolution

 “The urgency of this moment cannot be overstated.
 Our industry is at a crossroads, and the actions taken now will affect the future of labor relations in Hollywood and beyond,” Matthew D. Loeb, IATSE president, said in a statement.
 “Their fight today foreshadows our fight tomorrow.”

 Cooler heads could prevail.
 Perlman, for his part, later apologized for getting so heated.
-He implored studio executives to find “a degree of humanity.”
+He implored studio executive to find “a degree of humanity.”

 “It can’t all be about your (expletive) Porsche and your (expletive) stock prices,” said Perlman.
 “There’s got to be dignity if we’re going to hold a mirror up and reflect human experiences, which is what we do as actors and writers.”